AlcoholRehabHelp Logo

 Summary

-Propranolol is a prescription beta-blocker used to treat various medical conditions including high blood pressure and anxiety.
-It works by blocking a hormone called epinephrine to relax your heart and blood vessels.
+Propranolol is a prescription beta-blocker that treats various medical conditions like high blood pressure and anxiety.
+It blocks the hormone epinephrine to relax your heart and blood vessels.

-Although propranolol is typically safe it can have uncomfortable and even severe side effects.
+Although propranolol is typically safe, it can have uncomfortable and severe side effects.
 It can also interact with alcohol and other substances, increasing the risk of serious side effects.

 All Alcoholrehabhelp content is medically reviewed or fact checked to ensure as much factual accuracy as possible.